siemens/ngx-datatable/docs/introduction/themes.md

 - `ngx-datatable`: Master Table class

   - `fixed-header`: The header is fixed on the table
-  - `sticky-header`: The header is sticky during the scroll along the table.
+  - `sticky-header`: The header is sticky during the scroll along the table. ⚠️ Do not apply `overflow: hidden;` or `overflow-{x,y}: hidden;` properties to parent elements.

 - `datatable-header`: Header row class